JATTYz/eng-task/README.md

 # Stomble-task
 ## The objective of the task is to create a contact list (vCard) which either import from a device or import it manually.
 ### To run this project
-I created two folders which will be described below.
+I created two folders which will be described below:
   - Go to the stomble_project folder which was built with React and dummy contacts (json-server) -> </br>
     Simply run the json server first by  type: **npm run server** </br>
     And then run React by type: **npm start** </br>